If you’re looking for a tropical vacation then you may be trying to choose between St Lucia and Hawaii.

 From basic guesthouses to mid-range hotels and 5-star hotels too.
 You’ll have plenty of choices even if you’re booking pretty last minute.

-You’ll be glad to know that Hawaii does have its fair share of luxurious hotels.
-Grand Hyatt Kauai Resort in Kauai is breathtaking and should definitely be on your bucket list.
+For something a bit quieter, I’d recommend the Grand Hyatt Kauai Resort in Kauai as it is breathtaking and should definitely be on your bucket list.

 This resort, which is surrounded by gardens and lagoons, sits right on the beach itself.
 It feels much more Hawaiian than other resorts with white marble tiles and traditional Hawaiian prints everywhere.